xl0/lovely-tensors/README.md

 ![](index_files/figure-gfm/cell-9-output-1.png)

-There can be no doubt now.
+There can be no doubt.

 One last thing - let’s monkey-patch `torch.Tensor` for convenience.